Having any type of health issue or concern can make purchasing a life insurance policy difficult.

 - It would be great if you had regularly scheduled appoints with the cariologist.
 This is because it shows that you are taking an active role in managing and monitoring your condition.
 It also means that your cardiologist is monitoring your condition on a regular basis as well.

 - Within the past 6 months, have you had any relevant lab testing performed?
 If, over the past 6 months, you have had any relevant lab testing performed such as an ECG test, that will also be viewed as a positive sign.
 In addition, the underwriters may be able to review these tests in order to get a more clear picture of your angina condition.

 - Do you possess any additional risk factors?
 The underwriters will also want to know if you possess any other possible risk factors for chest pain.
 Some of these may include smoking, high blood pressure, diabetes, and high cholesterol.
 Others can also include having a sedentary lifestyle and a family history of heart disease.

-Once all of the information has been gathered, the underwriters can then make a much more informed decision regarding your application for coverage.
+Once all of the information has been gathered, the underwriters can then further determine what the carriers decision will be in reference to your application.
 In most cases, your policy will be placed into one of the Substandard rating categories.
 This means that your premium will be higher than those who are in the Standard rating class.
 However, you will be able to obtain the protection that you need.

 Some ways that you may be able to help keep your policy rating out of the Severe Substandard category is to keep your condition under control.
 By following the strict guidelines of your doctor, including any advice for exercise, you may be able to move into a better health and policy class.